svip-lab/Saliency-Detection-in-360-Videos/README.md

 # Saliency-Detection-in-360-Videos

 ### Introduction
-This repo contains the code that used in paper **Saliency Detection in 360° Videos** by Ziheng Zhang, Yanyu Xu, Jingyi Yu and Shenghua Gao.
+This repo contains the codes that used in paper **Saliency Detection in 360° Videos** by Ziheng Zhang, Yanyu Xu, Jingyi Yu and Shenghua Gao.

 ### Requirements
   - Python 3.6 is required.